Connect the Dots Green Schools Challenge

 The schools that most effectively meet this challenge are awarded for their achievements at a ceremony around Earth Day.
 Participation requires a final project report, due at the end of March.

-Registration for the 2018–2019 Connect the Dots Green Schools Challenge is now closed.
+Registration for the 2019 - 2020 Connect the Dots Green Schools Challenge is now open!

 - Connect the Dots goals